Stijnc/azure-automation-webhook-scsm-connector/README.md

 the solution contains the following elements:
 * an Azure Automation Connector
 * an Azure Automation Webhook class
-* an Azure Automation Webhook Activity
+* an Azure Automation Runbook Activity
+* an Azure Automaiton Runbook class
+* an Azure Automation Runbook Parameter class
 * a Service manager workflow using the azure powershell module to check the runbook job status

 ## Installation